 The centrepiece building, St Elphin’s House, started life as a private residence, becoming an exclusive spa in the 19th century, and latterly, a well-known girls' boarding school, St Elphin’s Girls School.
-This Victorian schoolhouse has been restored stone by stone so that now it houses the Audley Club, with its luxury health club, fitness pool, Bistro Bar and the Orangery Restaurant.
+This Victorian schoolhouse has been restored stone by stone so that now it is the Main Building in the village.

-Now surrounding the Victorian grandeur of St Elphin’s House, and built to echo the appeal of a traditional Derbyshire hamlet, are attractively designed retirement properties including apartments, cottages and mews cottages.
+Nowadays, surrounding the Victorian grandeur of St Elphin’s House, and built to echo the appeal of a traditional Derbyshire hamlet, are attractively designed retirement properties including apartments, cottages and mews cottages.

 Historically described as a village, Darley Dale is in truth a collection of smaller communities that have grown together.
 The area, known simply as 'Darley' until the end of the 19th century, lies on the border of the Peak District National Park between the towns of Matlock and Bakewell, the third largest market town in England.

-St Elphin’s Park is only a short distance from the Derbyshire town of Matlock, situated on the edge of the Peak District.
+Audley St Elphin’s Park retirement community is only a short distance from the Derbyshire town of Matlock, situated on the edge of the Peak District.
 Matlock’s central location, scenic surroundings and public transport links make it a popular base for exploring the best of The Peak District National Park, right on your doorstep.